-- 12.9.1 DHCW must ensure that all staff with delegated budgetary responsibility or who are part of the procurement process for goods, services and works are aware of the legislative and policy frameworks governing public procurement and the requirement of open competition. - 12.9.2 Depending on the value of the procurement, a process of planning the procurement must be undertaken with the Procurement Services and appropriate representative from the service and other appropriate stakeholders.
-The purpose of a planning phase is to determine: - the likely financial value of the procurement, including whole life cost - the likely 'route to market' which will consider the legislative and policy framework set out above. - The availability of funding to be able to award a contract following a successful procurement process. - That the procurement follows current legislative and policy frameworks including Value Based Procurement. - 12.9.3 The procurement specification should factor in the 4 principles of prudent procurement - Equal partners through co-production - Care for those with the greatest health need first - · Do only what is needed - Reduce inappropriate variation
+- 12.9.1 HEIW must ensure that all staff with delegated budgetary responsibility or who are part of the procurement process for goods, services and works are aware of the legislative and policy frameworks governing public procurement and the requirement of open competition. - 12.9.2 Depending on the value of the procurement, a process of planning the procurement must be undertaken with the Procurement Services and appropriate representative from the service and other appropriate stakeholders.
+The purpose of a planning phase is to determine: - the likely financial value of the procurement, including whole life cost - the likely 'route to market' which will consider the legislative and policy framework set out above. - The availability of funding to be able to award a contract following a successful procurement process. - That the procurement follows current legislative and policy frameworks including Value Based Procurement. - 12.9.3 The procurement specification should factor in the 4 principles of prudent healthcare - Equal partners through co-production - Care for those with the greatest health need first - Do only what is needed - Reduce inappropriate variation pilot activity to ensure that HEIW does not unintentionally commit itself to a single provider or longer term commitment.
+Regular reports on free of charge services provided to HEIW should be submitted by Board Secretary to Audit Committee.